abpframework/abp/docs/en/Blog-Posts/2023-02-08 v7_1_Preview/POST.md

 ### Others

-* Referral Links have been added to CMS Kit Comment Feature (optional).
+* Referral Links have been added to the CMS Kit Comment Feature (optional).
 You can specify common referral links (such as "nofollow" and "noreferrer") for links in the comments.
 See [#15458](https://github.com/abpframework/abp/issues/15458) for more information.
-* ReCaptcha verification has been added to CMS Kit Comment Feature (optional).
+* ReCaptcha verification has been added to the CMS Kit Comment Feature (optional).
 You can enable ReCaptcha support to enable protection against bots.
 See the [documentation](https://docs.abp.io/en/abp/7.1/Modules/Cms-Kit/Comments) for more information.
 * In the development environment, it is a must to reduce cache durations for some points.
-We typically don't need to wait for a certain time for the cache to be invalidated or invalidate it manually.
+We typically don't have to invalidate the cache manually or wait on it for a certain time to be invalidated.
 For that purpose, we have reduced the cache durations for some points on the development environment.
 See [#14842](https://github.com/abpframework/abp/pull/14842) for more information.

 ## What's New with ABP Commercial 7.1?